Super-asymmetric fission of heavy nuclei induced by intermediate energy protons: Acknowledgment

 \section{Acknowledgment}

-G. Karapetyan is grateful to Funda\c c\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (FAPESP) 2011/00314-0 and 2013/01754-9, and also to International Centre for Theoretical Physics (ICTP) under the Associate Grant Scheme.
-A.Deppman acknowledge the partial support from CNPq under grant 305639/2010-2 and FAPESP under grant 2010/16641-7.
-E. Andrade acknowledge the support from FAPESP under grant 2012/13337-0.
+G. K. is grateful to the Funda\c c\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (FAPESP) 2011/00314-0 and 2013/01754-9, and also to the International Centre for Theoretical Physics (ICTP) under the Associate Grant Scheme.
+A. D. acknowledge the partial support from CNPq under grant 305639/2010-2 and FAPESP under grant 2010/16641-7.
+E. A. acknowledges the support from FAPESP under grant 2012/13337-0.
+We thank prof. Wayne Seale for reviewing the text.

 \medbreak